 For purpose of measuring the net pension liability and deferred outflows/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the District's California Public Employees Retirement System (CalPERS) Plans and additional to/deductions from the plan's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

 13. Deferred Inflows of Resources

-Deferred inflows of resources represent the acquisition of resources applicable to future periods.
+Deferred inflows of resources represent the acquisition of the District's net position that is applicable to a future reporting period.